roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-03 ****** bydlsloan© When everyone was sufficiently disrobed, Valarie began making the rounds.
+When everyone was sufficiently disrobed, Valarie began making the rounds.
 She would straddle each guy one at a time, grinding on him for about a minute, rubbing her tits in his face and letting her pussy lips barely graze across the tops of their cocks.
 In between chairs, she'd spread her legs, bend over, cup her breasts -- anything she could think of.
 Like her previous dance, she felt awkward and clunky at first.
 These were her first lap dances, her first striptease and these heels were ridiculous.
 But knowing that she had caused six grown men to have erections at the same time was a powerful, intoxicating feeling, and that feeling of accomplishment, purpose and sultry desire returned.

  Her movements became smooth, slinky.
 Her nipples hypnotized, her ass tantalized, her legs mesmerized.
 From eyes to thighs, she was a vision of pure beauty, grace and unrestrained sexuality.